zhuanglinsheng/tapas/README.md

 abs(-2).std::print()
 ```

-Then, we just compile the C++ code by
+Then, we compile and execute the C++ code by

 ```sh
 g++ test.cpp -std=c++11 -I[path to the "include" folder] -o test